 Wearing a bracelet is the easy part.
 What really takes some work is alighting on the right style and brand for you.
 In order to steer you in the right direction, we’ve compiled a list of some of our favourite men’s bracelet brands and the reasons why they’re the best at what they do.

-Since its inception in 2009, Miansai (featured image, top) has established itself as one of the leading names in affordable, stylish jewellery.
+Since its inception in 2009, Miansai has established itself as one of the leading names stylish men’s jewellery.

 The brand’s Italian leather and marine-grade rope bracelets have long been its bread and butter, but there’s an ever-expanding selection of precious metal options for those who prefer their wrist wear a little glitzier.

 Designs are subtle and understated.
 In other words, if you’re a fan of the Mr T aesthetic (which we sincerely hope you aren’t), Miansai probably isn’t the brand for you.
 If, however, you like your jewellery tasteful and reasonably priced then look no further.

 Born of a son from a family with a history in design and jewellery – conjuring sketches, handcrafting metal pieces, following through the silver making process, to the final polishing – the attention to detail and experience of Azuro Republic is clear.
 The brand is constantly searching the world for unique and valuable minerals, and piecing this heady cocktail together through 18 manufacturing methods to eventually reveal beaded bracelets with a unique history and value.

 There is a tireless dedication to fine craftsmanship in the pursuit of excellence, but with a mix of classic tradition and modern creativity.
 The result is exquisite designs, suited for any true gentleman.